G0RELLA/gorella_mwn/_sources/data_analyses.md

 # Data analyses

-## Lecture/Practice 5 - Jupyter & Python
+## Lecture/Practice 5 - Virtualization

+In this session a general overview of virtualization is given.

+### Lecture slides and feedback

+You can find the lecture slides here:

+<iframe src="https://mfr.de-1.osf.io/render?url=https://osf.io/72fdg/?direct%26mode=render%26action=download%26mode=render" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen="" allow="autoplay"></iframe>

+### Feedback

 _Please find the materials in the ToC on the left._